 While it might seem like a cool party trick for an off-road vehicle, the tank turn actually has genuine off-road benefit.
 For example, when you can’t back up, you’re stuck on a narrow track and you lack the space required for a three-point turn.

-At the time of the vehicle’s debut, the Executive Director of Engineering and Programs, Mark Vinnels, said: “The beauty and elegance of our quad-motor setup isn’t just about brute power; this architecture provides instantaneous torque with extremely precise control at each wheel, which is completely game-changing from a dynamics perspective, both on- and off-road.”
+At the time of the vehicle’s debut, the company's Executive Director of Engineering and Programs, Mark Vinnels, said: “The beauty and elegance of our quad-motor setup isn’t just about brute power; this architecture provides instantaneous torque with extremely precise control at each wheel, which is completely game-changing from a dynamics perspective, both on- and off-road.”

 Three battery sizes are planned to power the electrified 4x4s: 105kWh (400+km range), 135kWh (480+km range) and 180kWh (640+km range).

 American deliveries are expected to begin later in 2020.
-For a full list of specs check it out here.